kurianbenoy/myblog/posts/2020/2020-10-13-MyVSCODE_setup.md

 ---
+aliases:
+- /coding/life/2020/10/13/MyVSCODE_setup
+categories:
+- coding
+- life
+date: '2020-10-13'
+layout: post
+readtime: true
 title: My Visual Studio Setup
-type: post
-tags: [coding, life]
-readtime: true

 ---

 It's 1AM in the morning, and I am about to call it for the night.
 I realize if I don't write this piece, it's never going